 Image courtesy Instagram user @antrad214

 Visitors to Fairfax County’s Mason Neck area today have many reasons to be grateful to Hartwell and her fellow supporters.
 In addition to the Mason Neck State Park and Wildlife Refuge, the area is home to Gunston Hall, the 18th-century home of Founding Father George Mason.
-At neighboring Pohick Bay Regional Park, you can rent kayaks, go camping, play a round of golf or mini-golf, and hike various trails.
+At neighboring Pohick Bay Regional Park, you can rent kayaks, go camping, play a round of golf or mini-golf, enjoy a seasonal waterpark, and hike various trails.
 And in nearby Lorton, you'll find the Workhouse Arts Center and much more to do.

 For an in-depth understanding of Elizabeth Hartwell’s role in protecting Mason Neck, you can read a comprehensive paper by Elizabeth Townsend Rieben at masonneck.org, the site of the Mason Neck Citizens Association, which still works to protect this incredible swath of Fairfax County’s green space.

 To learn more about female trailblazers and women's history in #FXVA, visit our HERstory page.
 On our blog, read the surprising connection that the nearby Workhouse Arts Center has with the women's suffrage movement or the story of how a group of women worked together to save America's first president's home from collapse.
 You can also learn the story about a woman's bold vision for a cultural oasis that brings together nature and music.